Blog Networking Etiquette for Creatives

 Improv helps actors with their auditioning and acting skills as well as giving them the tools to use on set, stage or in the booth.
 Many directors will ask actors to improvise on set with their fellow actors, and often before casting you, in the audition(s).

-The example above is just one of a near-endless number of little tasks that audio engineers face today when working on both studio *and* remotely recorded voiceovers and ADR dialogue.
+The example scenario above is just one of a near-endless number of little tasks that audio engineers face these days when working on both studio *and* remotely recorded voiceovers and ADR dialogue.
 Every voice actor’s home studio has a different acoustic profile, they all use different microphones and interfaces, and not all actors know enough about what happens to their tracks after they stop recording and send off the files.

 • Have you ever created a character in your mind, but you lacked the proper skills to draw them?